Fresheyeball/elm-node/README.md

   - Sinatra style routing abstraction
     - `param` capture
   - `Elm` as a `Response` constructor
-- Shared `Mailbox` between the client and server backed with websockets.
+- Shared `Mailbox` between the client and server backed with web-sockets.

 ### Not on the table right now (but maybe later)